sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_04_federated_access/embedding_04_federated_access.md

 For details on [managing user and teams with SCIM, click here.](https://help.sigmacomputing.com/docs/manage-users-and-teams-with-scim)

-In this QuickStart, we will use the local node.js application framework we created in [QuickStart: Embedding 3: Application Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)
+In this QuickStart, we will use the local node.js application framework we created in [QuickStart: Embedding 03: Secure Access.](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0)

  ### Target Audience
 Sigma Administrators and developers keen on understanding strategies for dictating what users can view and perform when Sigma is embedded within an application.